MauroSerantes/MauroSerantes/README.md

 ### I'm a computer engineering student and a self-taught programmer focused on becoming an expert in software development.
 Currently, I'm specializing in **native Android development** with plans to expand into **iOS development** in the future.

 In this repository, you'll find my **side projects**, **algorithms**, and every single piece of code I’m working on.
-Feel free to explore and check out my progress!
+Feel free to explore and check out my progress

 ## 🛠 Main Languages I Use